openshift-kni/oran-o2ims/docs/enhancements/infrastructure-monitoring-service-api/alarms.md

 4. Response with `AlarmSubscriptionInfo` and appropriate code

 #### Steps for `/O2ims_infrastructureMonitoring/{apiVersion}/alarmSubscriptions/{alarmSubscriptionId}` with GET
-1. Client calls with an `alarmSubscriptionId` (update to new standerd)
+1. Client calls with an `alarmSubscriptionId`
 2. Query the storage `alarm_subscription_info` table using `alarmSubscriptionId`
 3. Response with retrieved instance of `AlarmSubscriptionInfo` and appropriate code